pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

     - **Google Cloud Subnet Name**: the name of the subnet in the specified VPC.
 You can find it on the **VPC network details** page.
     - **Private Service Connect Endpoint Name**: enter a unique name for the Private Endpoint that will be created.
 2. After entering the information, click **Generate Command**.
-3. Copy the command and go to the [Google Cloud Shell](https://console.cloud.google.com/home/dashboard) to execute it.
+3. Copy the command.
+4. Go to the [Google Cloud Shell](https://console.cloud.google.com/home/dashboard) to execute the command.

 ### Step 3.
-Accept the endpoint connection
+Accept endpoint access

 After executing the command in the Google Cloud Shell, go back to the TiDB Cloud console and then click **Accept endpoint access**.